Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Thermodynamic Integration via Importance Sampling

-which in substitution to Equation \ref{fulltivis} yields the TIVIS estimator,
+which in substitution to Equation (\ref{fulltivis}) yields the TIVIS estimator,

-In computational terms, numerical solution of the one-dimension integral in the above may be achieved to arbitrary accuracy by simply evaluating the integrand at sufficiently many $t_j$ on the unit interval, followed by summation with Simpson's rule.
-If the sequence of bridging densities is well-chosen (and suitably ordered) the $J$-divergence between each $f_{k}(\theta)$ and $f_{k-1}(\theta)$ pairing should be far less than that between prior and posterior, such that a na\"ive regular spacing of the $t_j$ will suffice.
+In computational terms, numerical solution of the one-dimensional integral in the above may be achieved to arbitrary accuracy by simply evaluating the integrand at sufficiently many $t_j$ on the unit interval, followed by summation with Simpson's rule.
+If the sequence of bridging densities is well chosen (and suitably ordered), the $J$-divergence between each $f_{k}(\theta)$ and $f_{k-1}(\theta)$ pairing should be far less than that between prior and posterior, such that a na\"ive regular spacing of the $t_j$ will suffice.

-To show the equivalence between this estimator and that of the recursive update scheme defined by Equation \ref{Zupdates} we simply observe that the derivative of the denominator in Equation \ref{tivismain} equals the numerator, and thus by analogy to $\int_0^1 s^\prime(x)/s(x)dx = \log s(1) - \log s(0)$ we have
+To show the equivalence between this estimator and that of the recursive update scheme defined by Equation (\ref{Zupdates}), we simply observe that the derivative of the denominator in Equation (\ref{tivismain}) equals the numerator and, thus, by analogy to $\int_0^1 s^\prime(x)/s(x)\,dx = \log s(1) - \log s(0)$, we have